Brock Marion: Detroit Lions

 Marion signed with the Detroit Lions in 2004, making 66 tackles, 3 interceptions, and starting 16 games.
 He was cut in a salary cap move on April 25, 2005 and was replaced with Terrence Holt as the new starter at free safety.

 He retired with 676 career tackles, two quarterback sacks, 31 interceptions for 537 yards and three touchdowns.
 He also returned 123 kickoffs for 2,951 yards.
 He is the oldest player with an interception return of 100+ yards (31 years, 209 days).

+Coaching career

+On February 21, 2024, Marion was hired by the Michigan Panthers of the United Football League as their defensive backs coach.

 Personal life

+Brock Marion was born on June 11, 1970, in Bakersfield, California.

-In 2004, Marion was arrested in south Florida for insurance fraud.
+In 2004, Marion was arrested in South Florida for insurance fraud.
 He accepted fraudulent checks in the amounts of $54,247.94 from State Farm Insurance.

 In 2008, Marion moved to Portland, Oregon where he opened two franchise locations of the National Personal Trainer Institute.